gpu-insight/asgard/README.md

 # Asgard

 The Asgard project itself won't build any of honest-to-goodness tools.
-It just compresses some great development tools or configuration as well as a small setup script into a self-extractable archive by [Stephane Peter's makeself](https://github.com/megastep/makeself).
-By this way, you will get a self-contained installer which is still working even if the machine is out of the Internet.
+It just compresses several great productivity tools and configuration as well as a small setup script into a self-extractable archive by [Stephane Peter's makeself](https://github.com/megastep/makeself).
+By this way, you will get a self-contained installer which is still working even if the machine is offline.

 # Big Thanks to